aoloe/php-senape/README.md

 // some php code
 ~~~

-#### Using a commong Senape setup for multiple pages
+#### Using a common Senape setup for multiple pages

-In most cases, you want to share the same setup among multiple pages and only duplicate the few lines of code that instantiating Senape and defining the current page.
+In most cases, you want to share the same setup among multiple pages and only duplicate the few lines of code instantiating Senape and defining the current page.

 ~~~php
 // some php code